Sunset Park High School

 Sunset Park High School is a public high school located at 153 35th Street, in Sunset Park, Brooklyn, New York, United States, under the jurisdiction of the New York City Department of Education.
-The school was built in 2009. and the current principal is Victoria Antonini.
+The school was built in 2009.
+The current principal is Miguel Negron.

 Overview

 Sunset Park High School is a college-preparatory high school.
 All students are programmed for an advanced regents diploma.

-The school was built in 2009 and the building is fully accessibile to people with physical disabilities.
+The school was built in 2009 and the building is fully accessible to people with physical disabilities.